Associate in Applied Science in Business Administration

 Why major in Business Administration?

 This program is designed to prepare students for entry-level positions in sales, marketing, administration, or management.
-It provides you sufficient knowledge of the business world to enable you to function effectively within large and small corporations and also in non-profit organizations and goverment agencies.
+It provides you sufficient knowledge of the business world to enable you to function effectively within large and small corporations and also in non-profit organizations and government agencies.
+The AAS in Business Administration is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+For more information, please visit http://www.acbsp.org

 If I major in Business Administration, can I transfer to an upper-division college or university?